Sawyer-Powell/Amble/README.md

 # What is Amble?

-Amble is an information management system, allowing you to integrate information from various different sources into a single format, providing powerful programming tools for viewing and manipulating that information.
+Amble is an information management system, providing a unified format for your information, alongside powerful tools to program, view and manipulate that information.

 Amble is designed to work well for individuals and small businesses that want a central way to manage all of their information.
 One that provides convenience without sacrificing their control, or their privacy.
+That lends itself to power users and non-technical users.

 ## Problems that Amble is trying to solve: